Article Image

 New highs

-A new high is also a strong indicator of a stock behaving well.
+A new high is another strong indicator of a stock behaving well.
 Several filters are available to check whether stocks are at or near new highs in various periods.

 Large Players: Pocket Pivots and Effective Volume